AdobeDocs/commerce-merchant-services.en/help/data-connection/hipaa-readiness.md

 See the [glossary of sensitive labels](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/reference#sensitive) to learn about the available labels you can apply to the fields in your [!DNL Commerce] schema.
 For example, the label `RHD` identifies Protected Health Information (PHI) or information about a patient that you are contractually permitted by Adobe to upload.

-When your [!DNL Commerce] data is labeled as sensitive, you can enforce those policies to prevent data operations that constitute policy violations.
+When your [!DNL Commerce] data is labeled as sensitive, you can enforce policies to prevent data operations that constitute policy violations.
 Learn more about [policy enforcement](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/enforcement/overview) in Experience Platform.

 ## Data encryption in Commerce